cjolif/cjolif.github.io/_posts/2014-07-14-delite-and-deliteful.md

 ### Performance and Browser support

-Some of the Web Components specifications are not easy to implement in the browser while both, keeping high standards on performances, and providing support for a relatively wide range of browsers (think Android stock browser or IE9 for example that have not yet disappeared and are thus important to take into account).
+Some of the Web Components specifications are not easy to implement in the browser while both keeping high standards for performance and providing support for a relatively wide range of browsers (think Android stock browser or IE9 for example that have not yet disappeared and are thus important to take into account).
 Some projects like Polymer have decided to implement the entire standard set at all cost.
 On our side we decided to concentrate on what we consider the two most important pieces of Web Components, namely, the custom elements and template specifications.

 For these reasons, at least for now, we do not leverage specifications like Shadow DOM for which the trade-off between implementation and runtime cost vs. benefit is not obvious.
-On the long run, when Shadow DOM will be natively implemented we will probably leverage it, however on the short term we figured out we would get better results without it.
+In the long run, when Shadow DOM will be natively implemented we will probably leverage it, however in the short term we figured out we would get better results without it.

 That said, even though we do provide our own small custom element shim for best performance/code size vs. feature ratio, when Polymer or native implementation is available we do rely on them to provide the feature and for this reason you